-...CONFIG\: Here the SW stores its general configuration file MWSC.CFG (this is created by clicking or when exiting the program) and the MainFormSize.DAT file
+...\CONFIG\: Here the SW stores its general configuration file MWSC.CFG (this is created by clicking or when exiting the program) and the MainFormSize.DAT file which holds information about the current size of the application (selected by ...).

-...CONFIGWCF: Directory for storing measurement setups (Measurement Configuration File).
+...\ CONFIGWCF\: Directory for storing measurement setups (\underline{M} easurement \underline{C} onfiguration \underline{F} ile).

-...DATA: Suggested directory for data file storage.
+...DATA\: Suggested directory for data file storage.
 This directory may have any other name or may be located on a different drive.
-It also holds the archiving tree, if file archiving is enabled.
+It also holds the archiving tree, if file archiving option is enabled.